 The department's TOEFL score minimum must total at least 600 paper-based, 250 computer-based, or 100 internet-based.

-Completed applications must be received by March 1.
-Accepted students must start their doctoral studies in the fall semester.
+Completed applications must be received by March 1 for full consideration.
+Applications received after March 1 may be considered if space and funding are available at the time the application is received.
+Accepted students must start their doctoral studies in the Fall semester.